opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_II.md

 > NOTE: For full details on setting client access, please read the [License Server Reference](https://www.microfocus.com/documentation/idol/IDOL_24_4/LicenseServer_24.4_Documentation/Help/Content/Configuration/AuthorizationRoles/_ACI_Clients.htm).

+Now, restart License Server.

+> TIP: To manage Windows Services, run the **Services** system tool.
+Look for the service you created, named "OpenText IDOL License Server 24.4.0".

 ### Verify remote access

 The system running IDOL License Server must be accessible (on port `20000`, by default) from the system running Docker.
 In your WSL environment, test access from the Linux command line, as follows.